-A Trial by Written Declaration is simply that, a trial.
-It’s just a trial in written form rather than in person.
+A Trial by Written Declaration (TBWD) is simply that, a trial in written form rather than in person.
 A moving violation ticket is considered an “infraction” (as opposed to a misdemeanor).
 With an infraction, the accused does not have the right to a jury trial, but does have the right to face the allegations against him/her through a bench trial (i.e. no jury).
 In these cases, a judge will review all the evidence that we put forth and make a decision/verdict.
 A written declaration is a trial by way of written defense, rather than oral, and after the judge reaches a verdict, the court will mail it back to you.
 Our lawyers specialize in Trial By Written Declaration which is one of the most cost effective legal methods of fighting and winning our traffic tickets in California for most infractions.

 Yes!
 We fight 95% of our tickets using the written declaration defense.
 Most traffic tickets are simple infractions and the written defense is totally sufficient to beat them.
 People still ask us though if it is not actually more effective to just have a lawyer go into court right off the bat and fight this in person.
 The short answer is, on some tickets yes, but for most tickets it’s usually not necessary.
 Both approaches have their own unique advantages.

 - Convenience and Cost.
 The cost of a TBD is usually half the price of an attorney representing you in court; yet with the TBD you still get the benefit of a licensed attorney putting together your whole defense.
 And further, you never have to go to court or even go to a lawyer’s office.